Yukiiro-Nite/hex/README.md

 - a hex stops running when a next is successfully called
 - A location (L) is a 4 bit value that refers to a location (self, neighbors, global stacks A-G)
 - ACC is the local hex's accumulator
-- All processes that read from L read from the top of the stack, like a peek
+- All processes that read from L read from the top of the stack. this pops the value.
 - Io location consists of two L, for a total of 64kb of memory locations
+- [Feature?] the neighbor codes of those who called the current hex should be stored in one of the global stacks
+- all nexts should be able to accept a location for a neighbor code, which will grab the value off of the top of the stack
   * next NC
   * next if zero NC
   * next if greater than zero NC